WangLibo1995/WangLibo1995.github.io/_pages/includes/others.md

 - IEEE Transactions on Geoscience and Remote Sensing
 - IEEE Geoscience and Remote Sensing Letters
 - IEEE Selected Topics in Applied Earth Observations and Remote Sensing
-- GIS & Remote Sensing
+- GIS and Remote Sensing
 - Remote Sensing